PHetem/console-helper/README.md

 # console-helper
-Module to assist in developing console based applications
+Module to assist in developing PHP based console applications